10 Adventures You Can Only Have in Costa Rica

-UNESCO just declared Costa Rica’s Savegre a Biosphere Reserve and rightfully so as it hosts 20 percent of Costa Rica’s flora, 54 percent of the country’s mammals and 59 percent of birds.
+UNESCO just declared Costa Rica’s Savegre a Biosphere Reserve and rightfully so as it hosts 20% of Costa Rica’s flora, 54% of the country’s mammals and 59% of birds.
 The region’s focal point is the pristine Rio Savegre where daring visitors can not only see the tapirs, jaguars and a plethora of birds that line the river, but can do so while white-water rafting.
 Be sure to make a pit stop at the beautiful San Gerardo Waterfall aka Rio Savegre Waterfall, your reward for conquering the rapids.

 8. Hit the Road

 Driving in Costa Rica can be its own adventure.
 Take our advice and get the 4×4 rental when it’s offered, but also be advised, no driving on the beach.
-While main roads are generally okay, secondary and mountain roads can be narrow and rough — especially when rains cause potholes or washouts.
+While main roads are generally OK, secondary and mountain roads can be narrow and rough — especially when rains cause potholes or washouts.
 Getting to off-the-beaten path gems requires a vehicle that can beat its own path.
-You should also get the GPS — road signs aren’t common outside the main cities, and even then it’s spotty.
+You should also get the GPS — road signs aren’t common outside the main cities.
 Don’t expect to get from Point A to Point B in record time, so embrace the slower pace.
 It’s worth a stop at a roadside shack for some rice, beans and plantains or a refrescos — a fresh fruit drink popular in Costa Rica.

 One of our favorite ways to get around in Costa Rica is via horseback, whether it’s climbing the hills around Arenal (so you can zip line down) or along the surf at Hermosa Beach or Manuel Antonio.